-Other ways industrial safety gates are used include:
+Industrial safety gates are commonly used to:

-- Managing pedestrian traffic
+- Manage pedestrian traffic.

 Industrial safety gates are made to attach to various types of guardrail protection and ladder structures.
 If these gates are not installed and inspected properly, it could result in an employee sustaining serious injuries.
 If you or a loved one has been injured as a result of using an industrial safety gate, consult an experienced fall protection attorney today.